yzyuan0506/zhiyuan.github.io/work.md

     image:
       src: /assets/img/work/sand.png
       alt: sand
-    description: A Python program that crawl pull requests(PR) for the same issue from a given Github project.
-The crawled items are saved to MongoDB in the pipeline.
+    description: A web crawler that scrape pull requests(PR) for the same issue from a given Github project.
+The scraped items are saved to MongoDB in the pipeline.
 This tool is used to conduct a research study on how reviewers decide which PR to be merged, when there are multiple PRs for the same issue.
 ---

 These are some of my open-source work, although there are few people use them.